jesajx/NSE-lab-documentation/docs/pages/guides/hardware/uart.md

 * Designed for two different components on a device to talk to each other
 * Microcontroller chip in devices typically have UART pins
 * UART is a way of serial communication
-* Common serial channels (TTL, RS232, USB, PCI, HDMI, SPI, I2C, CAN)
+* Common serial channels (TTL, RS232, USB, PCI, HDMI, SPI, I2C, CAN, RS485)
   * TTL interface has 3-5 pins
   * RS-232 interface has a 9-pin connector, etc.
 * These interfaces are also used for debugging (testing connections) the device